sharmaeklavya2/blog-source/content/posts/juggling-theory.md

 ### Dwell

-The amount of time the juggler holds a ball in his/her hand is called *dwell*.
+The amount of time the juggler holds an object in his/her hand is called *dwell*.
 Dwell is measured in ticks.
 Using a large dwell is called *lazy style* and using a small dwell is called *hot-potato style*.